MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-center-of-excellence.md

 ![Diagram that shows an analogy for a C C o E paradigm shift.](../_images/ready/ccoe-paradigm-shift.png)

-Neither approach is right or wrong; they're alternative views of responsibility and management.
+Both approaches are valid; they're alternative views of responsibility and management.
 A CCoE model can fit within the technology strategy if you want to establish a self-service model that allows business units to make their own decisions while adhering to a set of guidelines and established, repeatable controls.

 ## Key responsibilities